-A dynamic loose forward, Liam Squire has benefitted from a shift south from the Chiefs to the Highlanders for 2016, earning the attention of the All Blacks selectors in his first season with the southernmost club, with his skills very well-suited to the Highlanders' style.
+Described by Steve Hansen last year as a “physical beast”, rugged loose forward Liam Squire benefitted from a shift south from the Chiefs to the Highlanders in 2016, earning the attention of the All Blacks selectors in his first season with the southernmost club.

-Originally from Manawatu, where he attended Palmerston North Boys High School, Squire made his provincial rugby debut in 2011 for the Tasman Makos.
-In 2015, he missed just one game for the Makos, with his strong ball carrying heavily utilised by the team as they made the semifinals of the Premiership for the second year running.
+Originally from Manawatu, Squire moved south to Nelson and made his provincial rugby debut in 2011 there for the Tasman Mako.
+Since then he has played 38 games for the provincial side, with his strong ball-carrying heavily utilised by the team in 2017 as they made the finals of the Premiership.

-A dynamic loose forward, Squire was called into the Maori All Blacks for the first time for the 2013 North America Tour and made his debut against Canada in Toronto.
-The Ngai Tahu-linked player attracted Colin Cooper's attention because of his power and size as well as his mobility and impressive lineout skills.
+Squire – who is part of the Ngai Tahu iwi - was called into the Maori All Blacks for the first time for the 2013 North America Tour and made his debut against Canada in Toronto.

 v Wales in Dunedin 25 June 2016

 News 04.Jun.2019 See all news